Untitled design (43)

 A lot of brands focus heavily on their on-site reputation rather than considering off-site reputation and how Google (and other brands) might see it.
 By keeping an eye on how your reputation is viewed externally you can be more aware of any external review sites or news publications that might be speaking about you.
 In addition, you’ll gain an understanding of how your audience may see your brand when they encounter it for the first time.

-3. Expertise, Authority & Trust
+3. Experience, Expertise, Authority & Trust

 Source: Google’s Quality Rater Guidelines

-Although the concept of E-A-T isn’t anything new for SEO agencies, the way that it is understood and adapted into use has changed over the last few years as we have come to better understand the depth of E-A-T signals and how these can be implemented across a website.
+Although the concept of E-E-A-T isn’t anything new for SEO agencies, the way that it is understood and adapted into use has changed over the last few years as we have come to better understand the depth of E-E-A-T signals and how these can be implemented across a website.
 The aim now is to ensure we provide a great user experience and really focus on not only answering the user’s purpose and intent, but also demonstrating that our websites are trustworthy and authoritative enough to be experts on the subject matter.

-E-A-T isn’t just about on-site content or building high quality authoritative links, it’s about drawing it all together to ensure that the website as a whole is seen to carry this level of expertise, authority and trust.
-Internal linking and building semantic themes, creating high quality, relevant external links, creating strong on-site content and ensuring the website is easily accessed and crawled, all play their own role in supporting E-A-T. It’s important to get each piece of the puzzle working correctly to give that great overall experience.
+E-E-A-T isn’t just about on-site content or building high quality authoritative links, it’s about drawing it all together to ensure that the website as a whole is seen to carry this level of expertise, authority and trust.
+Internal linking and building semantic themes, creating high quality, relevant external links, creating strong on-site content and ensuring the website is easily accessed and crawled, all play their own role in supporting E-E-A-T. It’s important to get each piece of the puzzle working correctly to give that great overall experience.

 In the last few months we’ve had more Google algorithm updates than I can remember, but there has been one consistent theme throughout them.
-Whether it’s aiming to drive more “Helpful Content” or looking to improve “Product Reviews” we can see that each of these updates is tied together by this underlying theme of ensuring a website has strong E-A-T signals; the algorithms are just set up to test it in different ways.
+Whether it’s aiming to drive more “Helpful Content” or looking to improve “Product Reviews” we can see that each of these updates is tied together by this underlying theme of ensuring a website has strong E-E-A-T signals; the algorithms are just set up to test it in different ways.

 4. Crawl, Indexation & Internal Linking